 And then they get old, and then eventually nowadays, a lot of old people are getting divorced.
 A lot more than they used to.
 But anyway, it’s not that rare.
 If you think that getting into a relationship was the hard part, just getting the girlfriend, then you’re sorely mistaken and you got a big wake up call coming.

-“Now, I haven’t been the greatest lately because I’m depressed with stuff at home and worked in finances.
+“Now, I haven’t been the greatest lately because I’m depressed with just stuff at home with her, and work, and finances.
 I found out she was cheating after she broke up with me when I checked her Facebook and saw her talking to the guy and her best friend who is an alcoholic druggie piece of shit.
 I know it’s wrong that I went through her messages, but at that point, I didn’t care and I still don’t care because it just made things easier for me to try and move on.”
 I totally agree.
 At that point, who fucking cares?
 You found it.
 You get this information and it makes it easier for you to move on.

 “Either way, I’m really heartbroken as I know she probably is lying in bed with him right now after fucking each other.
 I know she is because I saw the messages.
 I cleared everything out of the apartment that I could and moved everything to my parent’s house while she was with him.”
 Yeah, that’s a good idea, actually.
 When you break up, you should move out of the apartment you guys share.
 “She doesn’t know it yet, though, that I took everything of mine and some things we co-purchased.
 I destroyed the bed frame and cut the mattress and threw it to the dumpster, ripped up our happy family picture.”